ShipEngine/connect-website/index.md

 Types of Applications
 ---------------------------------
-The ShipEngine Integration Platform supports [carrier apps](./carrier-app/index.md) and [order apps](./order-app/index.md), with plans to offer other types of applications in the near future.
+ShipEngine Connect supports [carrier apps](./carrier-app/index.md) and [order apps](./order-app/index.md), with plans to offer other types of applications in the near future.

 ### Carrier App
 If you are a company that provides shipping services, referred to as a "shipping carrier", you can build a [Carrier Application](./carrier-app/index.md) to make your shipping services available within any of the suite of e-commerce applications mentioned above.
 This allows your carrier to be listed as a shipping option any time an order is placed and processed.